 \subsubsection{Interior point methods with total support constraints}

-Even though an optimal solution $x$ could be sparse, interior point methods in solving large-scale problems require memory storage $O(n^2)$ for $x$, which could be prohibited in large-scale point-sets.
-As column generation solves large linear programming, we shall use dual variables to reduce the memory storage by imposing (and dynamically to update) the \textbf{sparse support constraint} on $x$.
-Actually, introducing these constraints to remove those inactive components could also improve the quality of solutions $x^{(t)}$.
-The idea of sparse support sets has been introduced in \cite{Schmitzer2019}, where the support sets are selected according to the rule depending on some threshold to form approximate problems with truncated sparse kernels.
+Although an optimal solution $x$ could be sparse, interior point methods require memory storage $O(n^2)$ for $x$, which could be prohibited in large-scale point-sets.
+As column generation solves large linear programming, we shall use dual variables to reduce the memory storage by imposing (and dynamically updating) the \textbf{sparse support constraint} on $x$.
+For instance, in \cite{Schmitzer2019} sparse support sets are introduced to form approximate problems with truncated sparse kernels to reduce the memory storage requirement.
+Actually, introducing these constraints to remove those inactive components can also improve the quality of solutions $x^{(t)}$.